-- The Error.hpp file provides the et_assert() macro for function pre/post condition checking.
-It should be replaced with C++20 contracts when available. - Use it to check for function pre and post condition fails. - You can also throw an EtError if you like it for recoverable errors. - Not disabled in release builds - Error.hpp also provides the ASSERT() macro that works exactly like C assert().
-But - Does not generate a unused variable warning in a release build - Address Sanitizer is your good friend to debug buffer overflows if you are on Linux or OS X. - But it might cause Etaler not able to detect OpenCL platforms. - Memory Sanitizer will work with OpenCL.
+- Recoverable - ASSERT is C assert but doesn't cause unused variable warning. - et::enableTraceOnException(bool) sets if a stack trace is generated while creating a EtError exception - On by default.
+Can be disabled in runtime in production. - Very useful in debugging and interactive coding - Stack trace appends to the error message - Address Sanitizer is your good friend to debug buffer overflows if you are on Linux or OS X. - But it might cause Etaler not able to detect OpenCL platforms. - Memory Sanitizer will work with OpenCL.
 But is too sensitive. - Nvidia's OpenCL implementation although very optimized, has piles upon piles of problems. - Use POCL w/ CUDA backend for debugging.
-POCL is a lot slower, but very stable. - Or use Intel/AMD's OpenCL SDK
+POCL is a lot slower, but very stable. - Or use Intel/AMD's OpenCL SDK - Mesa's clover OpenCL SDK works, but quite slow.